|

 §

-of Selection
+Methods of Selection

-- Nonprobability
+Nonprobability

 sampling

--using
+-using available

-- Probability
+Probability

 sampling

--using
+-using following

-to select unbiased
+procedures to select

-sample:
+unbiased sample:

--simple
+-simple random

 sampling

--stratified
+-stratified random

 sampling